achursin1986/isis-mocker/README.md

 _ONLY_ L2 P2P adjacency supported and Linux OS.

 #### Features supported
-* P2P peering with no MT
+* P2P
-* no limit on database contents as we load raw export
+* all database content is replicated, depending on DUT config all features can work

 #### Encoded params